Insecticides For Swimming Pools & Where To Buy

 Where To Inspect

 Walk around and closely examine your pool.
-Likely there are algae present even if your pool isn’t visibly green yet as Waterbugs like the Water Boatman wouldn’t be around if there were no algae.
+Likely there is algae present even if your pool isn’t visibly green yet as Waterbugs like the Water Boatman wouldn’t be around if there was no algae.
 It is their main source of food and they like to lay eggs on algae.

 What To Look For